Content marketing. If put together, these words are two of the most popular terms in today’s marketing industry.

 While being ethnically diverse, the European market shares similar traits with any other region of the world.
 In some cases, the marketers may need to adapt to this diverse climate and localize the content but at the same time, they can address their audiences as a whole, in English.
 The above examples show us only a small part of the European marketing environment.
 Nevertheless, it underlines some of the most popular strategies and the trends applicable in today’s content marketing context.

-Do you work with European brands and companies?
 Are there any other approaches to digital marketing that proved to be effective to your campaigns?